shenxiaocam/CDNE/README.md

 **"target_SAE.m"** is the function of **SAE_t** which learns low-dimensional node vector representations for target network

-**“test_CDNE_Blog.m”** is an Example Case for cross-network node classification from Blog1 to Blog2
+**“test_CDNE_Blog.m”** is an example case of cross-network node classification from Blog1 to Blog2

-**“test_CDNE_DBLP.m”** is an Example Case for cross-network node classification from citationv1 to dblpv7
+**“test_CDNE_DBLP.m”** is an example case of cross-network node classification from citationv1 to dblpv7

 Plese cite our paper as:
 ====